opendistro-for-elasticsearch/sql/docs/user/dql/expressions.rst

 1. Numeric literals: specify numeric values such as integer and floating-point numbers.
 2. String literals: specify a string enclosed by single or double quotes.
 3. Boolean literals: ``true`` or ``false``.
-4. Date and Time literals

-  4.1.
-Date literals: DATE 'YYYY-MM-DD' represent the date.
-  4.2.
-Date literals: TIME 'hh:mm:ss' represent the time.
-  4.3.
-Date literals: TIMESTAMP 'YYYY-MM-DD hh:mm:ss' represent the date.
+4. Date and Time literals: DATE 'YYYY-MM-DD' represent the date, TIME 'hh:mm:ss' represent the time, TIMESTAMP 'YYYY-MM-DD hh:mm:ss' represent the timestamp.

 Examples
 --------